 - For details of Program Directors and Discipline Coordinators for postgraduate coursework programs please see: Program directors and discipline coordinators

 Effectively managing people and organisational change are key attributes of successful businesses.
-The specialisation in People, Management and Organisations encompasses the basic functions and processes of management as well as electives which focus on organisational behaviour, human resource management, organisational change, communication, sustainable business practice, diversity and industrial relations.
-The specialisation concludes with a capstone unit on leadership.
+The specialisation in People, Management and Organisations encompasses the basic functions and processes of management whilst providing opportunities to focus on organisational behaviour, human resource management, organisational change, communication, sustainable business practice, diversity and industrial relations.

 To be awarded a specialisation in People, Management and Organisations, students complete five units of study (30 credit points), comprising:

 (i) one foundational unit of study (six credit points), as follows:

 (ii) four elective units of study (24 credit points) selected from the following units: